 What Is a Drug Interaction?

 Medicines help us feel better and stay healthy.
-But drug interactions can cause problems by reducing or increasing the action of a medicine or causing adverse side effects.
+But sometimes drug interactions can cause problems.
+There are three types of drug interactions:

-Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
+Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
 But drug interactions, especially drug-drug interactions, can complicate HIV treatment.

-Can Drug-Food Interactions and Drug-Condition Interactions Affect People With HIV?
+Can Drug-Food Interactions and Drug-Condition Interactions Affect People Taking HIV Medicines?

 Yes, the use of HIV medicines can lead to both drug-food interactions and drug-condition interactions.

 Food or beverages can affect the absorption of some HIV medicines and increase or reduce the concentration of the medicine in the blood.
 Depending on the HIV medicine, the change in concentration may be helpful or harmful.
-Instructions for HIV medicines affected by food specify whether to take the medicine with or without food.
-(HIV medicines not affected by food can be taken with or without food.)
+Directions on how to take HIV medicines specify whether to take the medicine with food, without food, or either way if the HIV medicine isn't affected by food.

-Pregnancy is a condition that can affect how the body processes HIV medicines.
-Because of these pregnancy-related changes, dosing of an HIV medicine may change during different stages of pregnancy.
+Conditions such as kidney disease, hepatitis, and pregnancy can affect how the body processes HIV medicines.
+For example, because of pregnancy-related changes, dosing of an HIV medicine may change during different stages of pregnancy.
 But pregnant women should always consult with their health care providers before making any changes to their HIV regimens.

 How Can I Avoid Drug Interactions?